 Parliament has not attempted to regulate the construction of arbitration agreements by statute1; they must therefore be construed according to common law principles.
 However, in 2007 it was held that 'the time has come to draw a line under the authorities to date and make a fresh start'2.

-Thus it has now been said that arbitration is consensual, and depends upon the intention of the parties as expressed in their agreement; only from the agreement is it possible to tell what kind of disputes they intended to submit to arbitration3; and the meaning which parties intended to express by the
+Thus it has now been said that arbitration is consensual, and depends upon the intention of the parties as expressed in their agreement; only from the agreement is it possible to tell what kind of disputes they intended to submit to arbitration3; and the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.